tannerkrewson/simple-job-queue/README.md

 * Store job result in a separate table
 * Add tests for internal functions, as well as the external API itself
 * Use a different kind of id for jobs
+* Endpoint for getting multiple or all jobs